 Tips when withholding or deducting from the security deposit

-If guests damaged your property and you intend to retain a portion or all of their deposit, you should inform them immediately.
+If guests have damaged your holiday home and you intend to retain a portion or all of their deposit, you should inform them immediately.
 Include any evidence to support your reason – photos/video and a copy of your house rule that has been breached.
 Although it’s annoying that your property hasn’t been treated with respect, be professional and keep your emotions out of it.

-Hi, [Guest].
-I hope you enjoyed your holiday in [Property Name].
-Unfortunately, after your stay, our cleaner reported some damage.
-[Give details of the damage].
-I’ve attached time-stamped photos of the property before and after your stay to clarify this happened during your stay.
+Hi, [guest name].
+I hope you enjoyed your holiday in [property name].
+Unfortunately, after your stay, our cleaner reported some damage during the walkthrough inspection [give details of the loss or damage].
+I’ve attached photos of the property before and after your stay to clarify this happened during your stay.

-I’m sure it wasn’t intentional, but as per your rental agreement, we’ll be retaining [Amount] of your deposit to cover the cost and refunding [Amount] being the remainder of the deposit.
+I’m sure it wasn’t intentional, but as per our booking terms and conditions, we’ll be retaining [amount] from your security deposit to cover the cost incurred and refunding [amount if relevant] being the remainder of the deposit.

-I’ve also attached receipts detailing the cost to repair the damage/replace items.
+I’ve also attached receipts detailing the cost to repair the damage [or replace items].

-Most guest will apologise for the damage and pay.
+Most guests will apologise for the damage and pay.
 However, there will be those who will insist the damage was there when they arrived and contest paying for the damage.

-Politely but firmly tell them that they agreed to be charged for damage in their rental agreement, and you that you have photographic and video evidence that proves that the damage occurred during their stay.
-Also, highlight the financial impact of the damage.
+Politely but firmly tell them that they agreed to be charged for damage in their rental agreement, and that you have evidence that proves that the damage occurred during their stay.
 Typically, this puts an end to disputes so you can move on.

-If guests threaten to destroy you on social media and leave a bad review if you don’t return their deposit in full.
+Some guests may threaten to criticise you on social media and leave a bad review if you don’t return their deposit in full.
 Don’t worry, you can report their threats to the listing or review site in question.
-They will generally remove bad reviews that are unfounded.
-If the bad review goes live, tell your side of events.
+They will generally remove unfounded reviews.
+If the bad review goes live, reply, explaining your side of events.
 Your supporting evidence should work in your favour and prove that the guest was in the wrong.

-What if the cost if the damage exceeds the damage deposit amount?
+What if the cost of the damage exceeds the damage deposit amount?

 Otherwise, usually as a last resort, you can potentially take legal action to recover expenses via the small claims court.
 However, this can sometimes end up costing more in the long run and be stressful.

-For those owners who don’t take a damage deposit and for damage that exceed the security deposit taken, it’s essential to take out comprehensive holiday let insurance that covers loss or damage to your holiday rental.
+Whether you take a security deposit or not, comprehensive holiday leting insurance that covers loss or damage to your holiday rental is essential.

-Check terms of the insurance so you understand what is and isn’t covered before purchasing.
+Check the terms of the insurance so you understand what is and isn’t covered before purchasing.
 Some insurers limit the amount they will cover for specific items.
 Also, some policies don’t cover damage by dogs or malicious damage (note our policy does).

-Damage deposits are one of the most effective ways to safeguard against out of pocket expenses due to irresponsible guests.
-While they can be off-putting for some guests, they won’t be an issue for responsible renters because they know they’ll leave the property exactly as they found it and get their deposit back.
+Damage deposits are one of the most effective ways to safeguard against out-of-pocket expenses due to damage by careless guests.
+While they can be off-putting for some, they won’t be an issue for responsible renters who will leave the property as they found it and get their deposit back.

-To avoid nasty disputes over damage to your property, ensure you have a system to identify when the damage occurred and prove who is responsible.
+To avoid nasty disputes over damage to your property, ensure you have a system in place to identify when the damage occurred and prove who is responsible.

-Remember, accidents happen, and sometimes it’s better to keep the goodwill with your guests if it’s a genuine accident or small incidents.
+Remember, accidents happen, and sometimes it’s better to keep the goodwill with your guests if it’s a genuine accident or a small incident.
 Rather than withholding their security deposit, tell them it’s no big deal.
 You are more likely to get a positive review and a guest who returns for another stay.
 In the unfortunate event that the damage is substantial, it’s essential that you have adequate insurance to protect you.